Operator Systems Generated by Projections: Dual hierarchy for quantum correlations

 Next, we claim that $\vp'$ is positive on $D_{q(k)}$ for some $k \in \mathbb{N}$.
 Suppose this is not the case.
 Then for every $k \in \mathbb{N}$, there exists $x_k \in D_{q(k)}$ such that $\vp'(x_k) < 0$.
 We may assume that $\|x_k\| = 1$ for all $k$, where the norm is calculated in the AOU space $(\cc V_{ns}, D_{qa}, e_{ns})$.
 Since $V_{ns}$ is finite dimensional, the set of norm one hermitian elements is closed and bounded and therefore compact.
 Let $x'$ be a limit point of $\{x_k\}$.
 Then $x' \in D_{qa}$, $\|x'\|=1$ and $\vp'(x) \leq 0$.
 This is a contradiction, since $\vp'$ is strictly positive on non-zero elements of $D_{qa}$.
 This proves the claim.
 Since $\vp$ is the norm limit of a sequence $\{\vp^k\}$ of interior points of the state space of $(\cc V_{ns}, D_{qa}, e_{ns})$, we have proven Item (2). \qedhere \end{proof}

 \begin{rmk} In the notation of Theorem \ref{thm: hierarchy AOU spaces}, it is also true that $p \in C_{loc}(n,m)$ if and only if $\vp(D_{q(1)}) \geq 0$.
 We leave the proof to the interested reader.
-The main point is that $D_{q(1)}$ defines a $1$-minimal quantum commuting operator system $(\cc V_{ns}, \cc C, e)$ and every $1$-minimal quantum commuting operator system can be realized as a subsystem of a commutative C*-algebra.
+The main point is that $D_{q(1)}$ defines a $1$-minimal quantum commuting operator system $(\cc V_{ns}, \cc C, e)$ and every $1$-minimal quantum commuting operator system can be realized as a subsystem of a commutative C*-algebra (e.g. see the construction of OMIN$(V)$ in \cite{PaulsenTodorovTomfordeOpSysStructures}).
 In fact, $(\cc V_{ns}, \cc C, e)$ is completely order isomorphic to the operator system presented in Example \ref{ex: nonsignalling ex}. \end{rmk}

 \begin{rmk} Theorem \ref{thm: hierarchy AOU spaces} defines a hierarchy of cones